Exponential optimization of adiabatic quantum-state preparation

 At $s=0$ the Hamiltonian is diagonal and, in the unpreconditioned case ($M = 0$), has a degenerate ground state.
 The corresponding eigenstates, $\ket{0}^{\otimes L}$ and $\ket{1}^{\otimes L}$, are orthonormal and invariant under translations.
-It is possible to preserve the translational invariance of the AT process by imposing the condition $\alpha_i = \alpha$ ($\forall$ $i$) in Eq.~\eqref{eq:UMcircuit}.
+It is possible to preserve the translational invariance of the AP process by imposing the condition $\alpha_i = \alpha$ ($\forall$ $i$) in Eq.~\eqref{eq:UMcircuit}.
 This choice, albeit not unique, allows to reduce the number of parameters to a single one.
 The effect of the preconditioner ($M$) on the physical system is equivalent to the introduction of an external uniform magnetic field along the $z$ axis, with field intensity $\alpha$.
-The results for the ground state preparation of this model are reported in Fig.~\ref{fig: H}, for either the 1D or the 2D models.
-The outcome is quite striking: independently on the dimensionality of the model or the parameters regime, the AT provides a way of determining the ground state of the XZ Heisenberg model with an error that scales almost exponentially with the thermalization time.
-In addition, by comparing the three different approaches above, we notice a significant reduction in the required thermalization time to achieve a given error, with the third (most optimal) approach allowing to obtain the shortest $\tau$.
+The results for the ground state preparation of this model are reported in Fig.~\ref{fig: H}, for either the 1D or the 2D model.
+The outcome is quite striking: independently on the dimensionality of the model or the parameters regime, the AP provides a way of determining the ground state of the XZ Heisenberg model with an error that scales almost exponentially with the preparation timescale.
+In addition, by comparing the three different approaches above, we notice a significant reduction in the required preparation timescale to achieve a given error, with the third (most optimal) approach allowing to obtain the shortest $\tau$.
 The performance differences between the different approaches become more and more evident on increasing $J^x/J^z$, as shown in Fig.~\ref{fig: gfit}.
-Here, the characteristic time obtained by fitting ``$\ln{\{\epsilon_\mathrm{AT}(\tau)\}}$'' with the function ``$C_\mathrm{fit}- \tau/g_\mathrm{fit}$'' is reported as a function of $J^x/J^z$.
+Here, the characteristic time obtained by fitting ``$\ln{\{\epsilon_\mathrm{AP}(\tau)\}}$'' with the function ``$C_\mathrm{fit}- \tau/g_\mathrm{fit}$'' is reported as a function of $J^x/J^z$.
 In particular, the $g_\mathrm{fit}$ values obtained with the three approaches are nearly indistinguishable when $J^x \ll J^z$, while they exhibit a clear advantage after applying our preconditioning strategy for $J^x \gg J^z$, i.e. when the target Hamiltonian is significantly different from the starting one.
-The peak in the plot occurring around $J^x/J^z \simeq 1$ corresponds to the critical point where, for an infinite number of spins, the system would exhibit a phase transition.
+The peak in the plot occurring around $J^x/J^z \simeq 1$ corresponds to the point where, for an infinite number of spins, the system would exhibit a phase transition.
 In that region the preparation of the ground state is still a rather expensive task and our proposal is less effective.
-Similar results have been obtained for the Ising model in a transverse magnetic field, in both one and two dimensions, and will be reported elsewhere.
+Similar results have been obtained for the Ising model in a transverse magnetic field, in both one and two dimensions, as reported in the SM for completeness.
+In practice, the AP of excited states would be more involved, due to the increased dimension of the sub-spaces involved in the time evolution.
+However, different techniques could be exploited to this purpose, which we aim to explore and communicate in a future work.
+As a final comment we notice that, as far as these very specific spin models are concerned, the actual improvement due to the preconditioning term only occurs for an odd number of sites with periodic boundary conditions, for which a detailed explanation is given in the SM.